 Using a Bathroom in Spain

 It may seem shocking to you that I would even have to mention this topic, but bathrooms in Spain are different!
 In all fairness, I have not thought about this fact in ages as I did quickly adapt.
-Still, I know that the small differences can be a bit alarming at the beginning, so let’s just get this out there in the open.
+Still, I know that the small differences can be a bit alarming for a foreigner at the beginning, so let’s just get this out there in the open.

 First off, (from an American’s perspective) there is nearly no water in the toilet bowl!
 It’s not unusual to wonder if the toilet paper will even go down with no water to propel it on its way, but I assure you that there is nothing to worry about.
 Actually, the rest of the world seems to be in agreement that minimal standing water in the bowl is the way to go; it’s just us who expect more!